Sonesta Hotel – Philadelphia, 1800 Market Street, Philadelphia, PA 19103

 From caliphates to empires, from Abbasids to Ottomans, the character of the Middle East and those who ruled it changed dramatically throughout the region’s history.
 The French, the British, the Russians, and the Americans all played defining roles in the formation of the modern Middle East.
 The great powers have been accused of “carving up” of the region, but they have also introduced new ideas and have had a tremendous cultural impact on the Middle East.
 This talk will track the trajectory of these changes and explore how the fall of the imperial system and intervention by the great powers led to the formation of modern Middle Eastern political identities.

-Associate Professor of Near Eastern Studies, Princeton University
+Michael A. Reynolds - Associate Professor of Near Eastern Studies, Princeton University - Senior Fellow

 With the fall of the Ottoman imperial order, the Middle East at the beginning of the twentieth century saw the arrival of ethno-nationalism as an organizing principle of political life.
 This talk will examine the reasons for the initial success of ethno-nationalism, its successes and failures, and its legacy in the contemporary Middle East where Islamist and liberal democratic ideas have emerged to erode, undermine, and challenge it in some parts of the Middle East and to nurture and strengthen it in other parts.